Recurring issues when deploying / updating algorithms on Dataminer

 c) about logs: with the new solution for automatic deployment of the algorithm, logs will become available at deployment time only.
 Can we provide a solution to collect and store the logs of the executions together with the output?

-#9 Updated by Gianpaolo Coro almost 2 years ago
+#9 Updated by Gianpaolo Coro about 2 years ago

 Hi, the gaps between RStudio and DataMiner are mainly these: 1) inputs/output of the process must be declared correctly, 2) care should be taken about the input files and the local paths because the names of input files can change, 3) the output files should possibly have a dynamic names to enhance the certainty of non-overlapping outputs between users.
 We have summarised common issues and solutions in the SAI FAQs (which is also linked through the help button in SAI): https://wiki.gcube-system.org/gcube/Statistical_Algorithms_Importer:_FAQ